Types of Term Life Insurance

 Living Benefits Insurance Rider

-Living Benefits life insurance is most commonly offered as a term life insurance rider, usually called accelerated death benefits.
+Living Benefits life insurance is most commonly offered as a life insurance rider, usually called accelerated death benefit rider.
 With this rider, the policy pays out some death benefits early to provide for long-term medical care and other health-related expenses.
-Read this article, “What are insurance riders?” to learn more.

 For example, if you are diagnosed with a critical or terminal illness, your life insurance policy can cover the costs of nursing homes, hospice care, live-in nurses, and more.
 Your annual rates will be higher, but you can receive up to 90% of your death benefits.